JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 The type of the first argument of this method is a :ref:`singleton type <man-singleton-types>`, ``Type{Bool}``, the only instance of which is ``Bool``.
 Thus, this method is only invoked when the first argument is the type value ``Bool``.
+Notice the syntax used for the first
+argument: the argument name is omitted prior to the ``::`` symbol, and only the type is given.
+This is the syntax in Julia for a function argument whose type is specified but whose value is never used in the function body.
+In this example, since the type is a singleton, there would never be any reason to use its value within the body.
-When invoked, the method determines whether a numeric value is true or false as a boolean, by comparing it to zero:
+When invoked, the method determines whether a numeric value is true or false as a boolean, by comparing it to zero.

 .. doctest::